 Hurricane shutters are a great way to protect your home.
 And because there are so many types of storm shutters there is a shutter option for every home and budget.
 However, most homeowners in Southwest Florida still have many questions about hurricane shutters.
-These questions are around the installation, operation and maintenance of hurricane shutters in Fort Myers and throughout Southwest Florida.
+These questions are around the installation, operation and maintenance of hurricane shutters and throughout Southwest Florida.
 So in this article we provide 8 critical things you need to know about hurricane shutters.

 Looking for hurricane shutter pricing?
 Check out our Guide on Hurricane Shutter Cost.

-1. What are hurricane shutters
+1. What hurricane shutters are

 Hurricane shutters are impact resistant shutters.
 They are sometimes called storm shutters, impact shutters, etc. People also refer to them by their specific type, such as accordion shutters, roll down shutters, Bahama shutters, etc.